Best daily deals

 Fitbit offers a very user-friendly ecosystem great for tracking daily activity, basic health stats, and detailed sleep data.
 In general, casual usuals are more likely to gravitate towards Fitbit.
 Meanwhile, fitness enthusiasts interested in advanced features will find more depth in Garmin’s lineup.

-We have a dedicated guide for that as well!
-At a glance, Fitbit focuses solely on activity and health data while Apple offers a well-rounded companion device to users’ iPhones.
+At a glance, Fitbit focuses solely on activity and health data, while Apple offers a well-rounded companion device to users’ iPhones.

 Fitbit’s Ace 3 is a great option for introducing young kids to fitness tracking, but it’s not the only option.
 Garmin’s Vivofit Jr 3 is highly customizable.
-For older kids, Apple Watches (including the budget option Apple Watch SE) can be used in Family Setup mode.
+Apple Watches (including the budget option Apple Watch SE) can be used in Family Setup mode for older kids.
 These are just two examples of kid-friendly devices, but there are plenty more Fitbit alternatives for kids available.